Charles Bronson, Tough Guy

-One of cinema's top tough guys, Charles Bronson, would have turned 91 today.
+One of cinema's top tough guys, Charles Bronson, was born Nov.
+3, 1921, 90 years ago today.
 In honor of his birthday, we're watching a few of his best movies.

-Though Bronson's acting career began in 1951, it would be nine years before he truly made a splash – in the John Sturges western classic The Magnificent Seven (based on Akira Kurosawa's legendary Seven Samurai).
+Though Bronson's acting career began in 1951, it would be nearly a decade before he truly made a splash – in the John Sturges western classic The Magnificent Seven (based on Akira Kurosawa's legendary Seven Samurai).
 Acting alongside Yul Brynner, Steve McQueen, James Coburn and other greats, Bronson played one of seven gunfighters helping protect a small Mexican town – and gained attention with his stony stare.

 1974 brought one of Bronson's starring roles, perhaps his most memorable.
 In Death Wish, Bronson played a man who took to vigilantism after the death of his wife.
 His characteristic stoniness made his backstreets crime fighter all the scarier.

-Bronson died more than nine years ago, but his tough guys are still some of the greatest of all time.
+Bronson died Aug.
+30, 2003, but his tough guys are still some of the greatest of all time.